Admiralty Maritime Law Attorney

 Ehline Law Firm Fights to collect:

-- Medical treatment that includes hospitalization, medication, medical equipment such as wheelchairs, crutches or prostheses, and therapeutically equipment.
+- Medical treatment includes hospitalization, medication, medical equipment such as wheelchairs, crutches or prostheses, and therapeutically equipment.

 - Physical therapy, rehabilitation, and convalescent care.